 The history of money backed by gold

-Throughout this, gold remained as valuable in the eyes of traders as it always had been.
-Investors kept investing in gold, and as a more stable option than many global currencies, it’s now a sought-after asset for the astute.
+Despite this, gold has remained as valuable in the eyes of traders as it always had been.
+Investors kept investing in gold.
+As a more stable option than many global currencies, it’s still a sought-after asset.

 Translating the gold standard into the modern day